 Although Congress is supposed to approve a budget by April 15, it often does not happen this quickly.
 If Congress is unable to agree on a budget for the coming fiscal year, no new budget is adopted and the previous year’s budget, which includes provisions for the next five years, is used.
 It is also important to note that just because a program funding amount is approved by Congress during the budget process, it does not necessarily mean that the appropriations committee will allocate that sum.
 Rather, the budget acts as a ceiling for spending that directs the appropriations committee.

-Every final budget resolution, as passed by Congress, separates federal spending into 19 broad spending categories known as budget functions.
-Also included with the Budget is a report that details how federal spending is to be divvied up by congressional committee.
+Every final budget resolution, as passed by Congress, separates federal spending into many broad spending categories known as budget functions.
+Also included with the budget is a report that details how federal spending is to be divvied up by congressional committee.
 This committee-specific number is known as a 302(a) allocation.
 These allocations differ slightly for House and Senate committees, since committee jurisdictions vary somewhat between the two chambers.

-Typically, the Senate waits until an appropriations bill has been passed by the full house of Representatives before the appropriate subcommittee takes up the bill, offering their own substitute and beginning the markup process for themselves.
+Typically, the Senate waits until an appropriations bill has been passed by the full House of Representatives before the appropriate subcommittee takes up the bill, offering their own substitute and beginning the markup process for themselves.
 However, this is not always the case.

 Once both chambers of Congress have passed their versions of an appropriations bill, these two versions must be reconciled in a House-Senate conference committee.
 The resulting, single bill is then once again voted upon in each chamber.
 If passed, the bill is then sent to the president to be signed into law.